wcko87/beatoraja-english-guide/Downloading-Songs.md

 These pages have a couple of event pack downloads:
 - [package.bms.ms](https://package.bms.ms/) (Archive of packs from both old and recent events)
 - [bms-community.github.io event packs](https://bms-community.github.io/resources/#event-packs) (Lists some event pack downloads)

+Do note that the number of BMS events (and event packs) can be quite overwhelming.
+For starters, I recommend starting with the more recent BMS of Fighters (BOF) events like G2R2018, as BOF is the biggest event held each year.

 ## Difficulty Tables
 It might also be worth looking into [Difficulty Tables](difficulty-tables) if you are looking for a more curated list of songs+charts, especially for difficulty levels above Normal ☆12.
 Popular difficulty tables include the Insane scale and the Satellite scale.
 Do note that difficulty tables are simply lists of charts, not the actual song download links.
 A difficulty table would have to be filled up by the user by downloading the listed songs+charts.